InfinitumForm/cf-geoplugin/readme.txt

 == Changelog ==

+= 7.2.0 =
+* Added support for the WordPress version 5.0 and above
+* Added support for the Gutenberg editor
+* Fixed API bugs
+* Added new IP rules for precize localization
+* Added new debugger and error log for the plugin
+* Added full microsite support
+* Fixed cache issue from previous version
+* Fixed REST API bug from previous version
+* Improved load speed

 = 7.1.4 =
 * Added cache support for the caching plugins
 * Added descriptions in the settings